tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 There are two extensions from this - firstly that **using the wrong language can alienate you from a group**.
 As a consultant I try hard to use a variety of definitions, terminology and linguistic approaches.
 Using the wrong term once is no big deal, but **consistently referring to the concept that the group has learned to reject will get you rejected as well**.

-Secondly - **a skilled meme-artist can create new language for groups.
+Secondly - **a skilled poet or linguist can create new language for groups.
 Language that has embedded values, ideas or bias from the consultant**.

 My friend [Brian](https://twitter.com/itsbdell) calls this skill noticing and naming.
-It's the essential task of the consultant to pay close attention and then attach new language to important ideas{% include tufte-sn.html id="naming" content="My friend Thomas makes a good point here however that you need to be careful not to go overboard - attempting to add large amounts of language to a team will create confusion." %}.
+It's the essential task of the consultant to pay close attention and then attach new language to important ideas{% include tufte-sn.html id="naming" content="My friend <a href="https://thogenhaven.com/">Thomas</a> makes a good point here that you need to be careful not to go overboard - attempting to add large amounts of language to a team will create confusion and also dilute the language being introduced." %}.
 By naming things you can drive attention to what's important and hence shape the way an organization behaves.

 For a wonderful poetic read on the power of language in organizations I'd encourage you to read Notes on the Role of Leadership and Language in Regenerating Organizations, a.k.a.
 [The Little Grey Book](http://pangaro.com/littlegreybook.pdf).